salesforce/apex-mockery/README.md

 Lightweight mocking library in Apex

-This project provide a very simple, lightweight, easy to read mocking library for apex.
+This project provide a simple, lightweight, easy to read mocking library for apex.
-We want its usage to be very simple, its maintainability to be very easy and to provide the best developer experience possible
+We want its usage to be simple, its maintainability to be easy and to provide the best developer experience possible

 <a href="https://githubsfdeploy.herokuapp.com?owner=salesforce&repo=apex-mockery">
   <img alt="Deploy to Salesforce"